Student Scholarships

 - Student Aid Index (SAI) via FAFSA

-- Personal statement or college essay
+- Personal statement or essay (May use the statement used for the Common Application)

 - Two teacher recommendations